Drew Residence: History

 During the widespread economic depression of the early 1890s, William Street was forced to liquidate his business affairs, his Creek Street property passing to his mortgagor, the Queensland National Bank, in 1893.
 The Drew family's 1888 house was located on this property, which in 1904 Albert Edward Drew, Samuel Drew's son, purchased from the bank.
 From 1889 the land west of Street's Joinery Works, along Wharf Street, was made available as residential allotments.
 Samuel Drew acquired title to 1 rood (resubdivisions 96–98 of subdivision A of allotment 3 of section 15, Village of Sandgate) of unimproved land backing onto Cabbage Tree Creek and fronting Wharf Street, in May–June 1890.
 The eastern boundary of this land abutted William Street's Creek Street property.
 According to Samuel Drew's descendants, over the next decade the Drews built their family home here in several stages: firstly the main bedrooms and sewing room, then the central section (including the tower).
-A stables, complete with bell tower, and a large boatshed which housed the family's boat-building business, were erected prior to the construction of the third stage of the house.
+A stables, complete with bell tower, and a large boatshed which housed the family's boatbuilding business, were erected prior to the construction of the third stage of the house.

 It is not clear whether Samuel Drew actually lived in the Wharf Street house, as through the 1890s and early 1900s he was listed in the Queensland Post Office Directories at Creek Street, Sandgate.
 His Wharf Street property was transferred to four of his children in 1895: Mary Ellen, Elizabeth Jane, Albert Edward and Frederick William, then in 1905 (perhaps following Albert's purchase of the Creek Street property in 1904) back to Samuel, who on the same date nominated Mary Ellen and Elizabeth Jane Drew as trustees.
 When Samuel Drew died in April 1907, the funeral party left from his late residence, Creek-street, Sandgate.
 However, by 1911 his widow, Jane, was resident in the Wharf Street house, and his unmarried daughters remained there until their deaths in the mid-20th century.